QuarkNerd/blog/wloveland/_posts/2015-05-01-state-of-in-car-uis.md

 author: wloveland
 title: The State Of In-Car UIs
 layout: default_post
-summary: An examination of the current state of in-car UIs, and how Apple, Google and Tesla are significantly shaking things up.
+summary: "An examination of the current state of in-car UIs, and how Apple, Google and Tesla are significantly shaking things up."
 suppress-careers-add: true
-image: "wloveland/assets/featured/car-ui.jpg"
+image: wloveland/assets/featured/car-ui.jpg
 summary-short: "How Apple, Google and Tesla are shaking things up"
 featured-overlay-inverted: true
 tags:
   - featured
+categories:
+  - UX
 ---

 It goes without saying that the automotive industry is highly competitive.
 Manufacturers are constantly innovating, promising to deliver the ‘latest’ technology.
 Yet throughout all of their advancements there is one fundamental component which so far no one has managed to nail down, the in-car user interface.
 The technology available within contemporary cars is constantly evolving, from complex sound systems to zoned climate controls, connected smartphones to car performance settings.